ToxicMushroom/magisk_for_arch/README.md

 Since this script patch only the boot.img, there's a patched vbmeta image too in this repo.

 Command to generate the vbmeta image by yourself --> avbtool make_vbmeta_image --flags 2 --padding_size 4096 --output vbmeta_disabled.img

+# Troubleshoot

+If you got stuck on "unpacking boot image", use the magisk_canary.sh instead.
+If this not fix the issue, try to install the last unzip from this repo using  -->> sudo dpkg -i unzip_xxx.deb.
+Tested on ubuntu (20.04, 21.10, 22.04) and debian 11 64 bit.

 # Credits